SirTheGriff/CSSI/README.md

 Once a profile is created and submitted, a profile page will show the recently entered contents.
 From here the user is able to edit or delete it.
 I am working on sessions and authentication so that one can come back to this page if clicked elsewhere.
-Right now you have to put the id in the url after /profile or /loggedin to edit/delete the profile if navigated elsewhere.
+Right now you have to put the id in the url after /profile or /loggedin to edit/delete the profile if you click on another page.

 ### Delete